 Splashback Measurements

-The standard splashback measurements aren’t just for ‘the most commonly used’ or for ‘what works best for you’ but they are very important for safety reasons.
+The standard splashback measurements aren’t just for ‘the most commonly used’ or for ‘what works best for you’.
+They are actually very important for safety reasons.
 In Australia, the minimum industry fire safety requirement for splashback height is 600mm for electric cooktops and 700mm for gas.

 You will find that most manufacturers will recommend a minimum height of 700-750mm, but you should also check your cooktop appliance manual for suggested clearance heights.
 You can adjust the height to suit your requirements as long as they fall in between the required measurements.